A Guide to the Tourist Visa (Visitor Visa) and the NZeTA for New Zealand

 Brunei, Korea (South), Hong Kong, Japan, Macau, Malaysia, Singapore, Taiwan

-- have evidence for sufficient funds and onwards travel (see the section below).
+- have evidence for sufficient funds and onward travel (see the section below)

 - stay in New Zealand for nine months or less in an 18-month period

-- have no intention of studying or working in New Zealand (for that, you would need a working holiday visa or student visa).
+- have no intention of studying or working in New Zealand (for that, you would need a working holiday visa or student visa, for example).

-Please note that, as a citizen of a visa-waiver country, your visitor visa will be granted at the airport on arrival into New Zealand.
-It will usually be electronic, meaning that you may not get a visa stamp or label in your passport.
+Please note that, as a citizen of a visa-waiver country, your visitor visa will be granted at the airport on arrival in New Zealand.
+It will usually be electronic, meaning that you may not get a visa stamp or label on your passport.

-You will need to prepare some documents to present to the immigration officer on arrival in New Zealand.
+Whether you have a New Zealand tourist visa (visitor visa) or an NZeTA, you will need to prepare some documents to present to the immigration officer on arrival in New Zealand.
 It’s true that these documents are not always asked for, but the time you risk it will no doubt be the time that you need the documents.
-You will needevidence of onward travel and evidence of sufficient maintenance funds while you are in the country.
+You will need evidence of onward travel and evidence of sufficient maintenance funds while you are in the country.